puppetlabs/puppetlabs-mysql/README.md

 #### Install the MariaDB server

-This example shows MariaDB server installation on Ubuntu Trusty.
+This example shows MariaDB server installation on Ubuntu Xenial.
 Adjust the version and the parameters of `my.cnf` as needed.
 All parameters of the `my.cnf` can be defined using the `override_options` parameter.

 The folders `/var/log/mysql` and `/var/run/mysqld` are created automatically, but if you are using other custom folders, they should exist as prerequisites for this code.